ShreyasAmbre/nxEcomApp/README.md

 ## Future Development
 - Need to add resolver in home page
-- Need tp skelton loading in all pages
+- Need to add skelton loading in all pages
+- create artifact pipes to load the images